epochpic/epochpic.github.io/content/documentation/visualising_output/Python_BEAM.md

 ```

 `SDFPreprocess` checks that all the files are from the same simulation, as
-ensures there's a `time` dimension so the files are correctly concatenated.
+ensures that there's a `time` dimension so the files are correctly concatenated.

 If your simulation has multiple `output` blocks so that not all variables are
 output at every time step, then those variables will have `NaN` values at the
 corresponding time points.

-After having loaded in a series of datasets we can select a simulation file by calling the `.isel()` function where we pass in the parameter of `time=0` where `0` can be a number between `0` and the total number of simulation files.
+After loading a series of datasets, we can select a simulation file by calling the .isel() function and passing the parameter time=0, where 0 can be any number between 0 and the total number of simulation files.

 We can also use the `.sel()` function if we know the exact simulation time we want to select.
-There must be a corresponding dataset with this time for it work correctly.
+There must be a corresponding dataset with this time for it to work correctly.

 ```python
 print(f"There are a total of {ds["time"].size} time steps.
 (This is the same as the number of SDF files in the folder)")